Peter Saville (graphic designer): Exhibition, book and soundtrack

 Saville's reclaimed status and contribution to graphic design were firmly established when London's Design Museum exhibited his body of work in 2003.
-The exhibition, The Peter Saville Show, was open from 23 May through 14 September 2003.
+The exhibition, The Peter Saville Show, was open from 23 May to 14 September 2003.
 A book published by Frieze, Designed by Peter Saville, accompanied the exhibition.
 The Peter Saville Show Soundtrack for the exhibition was performed and recorded by New Order, and was available to early visitors to the exhibition.

 Swing Project

 Anna Blessmann and Peter Saville met in a gallery in Berlin in 2001 and soon began an artwork collaboration, works have been shown at Paul Stolper Gallery London, CRAC Alsace, Migros Museum Zurich, Whitechapel London and in various publications.

 In 2010 they presented 'Swing Project 1' in the FRAC Champagne-Ardenne, Reims and in 2012 'Swing Project 2' at Galerie Neu, Berlin.
 In 2013 they participated in the Fiorucci Art Trust 'Volcano Extravaganza', Stromboli.
 In 2014 they exhibited 'Swing Project 3' at the Cabinet Gallery, London.